-This provides expert and independent advice that is tailored to your needs
+This provides expert and independent advice across adult social care, housing and health that is tailored to your local needs.

-Everything we do is tailored to your local circumstances, but our approach is always underpinned by our commitment to being partners with you in “Thinking” about what you need to do and once you have decided, being your “Implementation” partners.
+Everything we do is tailored to your local circumstances, but our approach is always underpinned by our strong commitment to strengths based and outcome focused public services and our commitment to being partners with you in “Thinking” about what you need to do and once you have decided, being your “Implementation” partners.

 We summarise our approach as “Thinking, Collaborating, Advising and Solving”: